Voice to Parliament

 Guiding principles of the Voice

-Senior Counsel and referendum working group member Tony McAvoy outlined the principles to that might be held about the proposed advisory body.
+Senior Counsel and referendum working group member Tony McAvoy outlined the principles that might be held about the proposed advisory body.

 1. The Voice will give independent advice to the Parliament and Government